DSTX70/Gigster-Garage-MVP/Gigster-Garage-User-Manual.md

 ## Overview

-SymbiosoAi is a comprehensive time tracker and workflow management system designed for ambitious creators and teams.
-Built with personality-driven design and engaging copy, SymbiosoAi transforms mundane task management into an inspiring productivity experience.
+Gigster Garage is a comprehensive time tracker and workflow management system designed for ambitious creators and teams.
+Built with personality-driven design and engaging copy, Gigster Garage transforms mundane task management into an inspiring productivity experience.

 ### Key Philosophy
 - **"Spark the hustle"** - Everything is designed to motivate and energize